shihab97820/base-learning/README.md

 Learning about stablecoins helped me understand how they bridge traditional finance and Web3, enabling more efficient transactions while supporting the growth of a global onchain economy.

 **#Base #BuildOnBase #Stablecoins #Onchain #Ethereum #Web3 #100DaysOfBase**

+## Day 15 – Exploring NFTs on Base 🎨

+Today's learning focused on Non-Fungible Tokens (NFTs) and their growing role within the Base ecosystem.

+I learned that NFTs represent unique digital assets stored on the blockchain, allowing creators and collectors to verify ownership transparently.
+Thanks to Base's low transaction fees and high-speed infrastructure, minting, trading, and transferring NFTs has become more affordable and accessible.
+Beyond digital art, NFTs are also being used for gaming assets, memberships, event tickets, and onchain identities.

+Exploring NFTs on Base helped me understand that they are more than collectibles—they are programmable digital assets that unlock new possibilities for creators, communities, and decentralized applications.

+**#Base #BuildOnBase #NFTs #Onchain #Ethereum #Web3 #100DaysOfBase**